268 Southcircle Drive Northwest

 Amenities

-Come see this full brick 2 story townhome in a nice private community.
-Property includes a private back deck and new granite counter tops!
-Downstairs is the living room, kitchen, half bath, and laundry closet.
-Upstairs there are two bedrooms and a full bath.
+Freshly renovated full brick town-home in Northwest Cabarrus school district.
+New floors!
+Private back deck.
+Great living space!
+Close to the interstate!
+Come and see!
+Water and Trash service provided by Landord at $50 per month.

-No Section 8.
+NO SECTION 8.
 Pets accepted on case by case basis.
 No smoking inside. $960 security deposit, and $350/pet deposit if applicable is required before move in.
-Rent is $910 and there is an additional monthly utility charge of $50/mo which includes water,sewer, landscaping, and trash bringing the monthly total to $960.
-Tenant responsible for electric.

 It's important to know that the code to the lock box will only last for one hour.
 If that code expires before you are able to get to the property, you will need to visit the website again and get a new code.